danyaberezun/KEEPs/README.md

 The possible solutions to this loss of precision are

 1. Erase all bounds containing captured types that could not be soundly approximated.
-   This option will significantly limit the applicability of the subtype reconstruction.
+   This option will significantly limit the applicability of the subtyping reconstruction.

    > TODO: Why do we think that?
 Do we have any backing for saying "this will break GADT inference"?
+   > romanv: Didn't get the question.
+   > It will not break GADT inference in lots of cases.
+   > The additional issue is that it may be unexpected for user when do we erase the bounds and when not.
+   > Do we need an example where it will limit the applicability of the subtyping reconstruction?

 2. Preserve the captured types in the constraints.
    This option will complicate the compiler diagnostics as currently captured types are not really supposed to be printed.
-   On the other hand, this option will increase the applicability of the subtype reconstruction and allow to improve the handling of captured types in other parts of the type system as well, making them closer in expressiveness to the existential types.
+   On the other hand, this option will increase the applicability of the subtyping reconstruction and allow to improve the handling of captured types in other parts of the type system as well, making them closer in expressiveness to the existential types.

    > TODO: Why do we think that?
 I have a feeling we need to do some additional work to improve captured types, simply keeping them in the constraints is not enough?
+   > romanv: Didn't get the question.
+   > The problem there is that if it will be stored, it may be useful to print them in error explanations.
+   > Additionally there may be some problems with processing of captured type.
+AFAK there is some TODO that substitution with captured types breaks their equality or something like that.

-## Adding subtype reconstruction to Kotlin flow-sensitive type system
+## Adding subtyping reconstruction to Kotlin flow-sensitive type system

 Now that we have an algorithm which allows us to infer additional information about types, we need to integrate this algorithm to our flow-sensitive type system.
 Here we explain the steps needed to achieve that.